 Q: I submitted my story, but I need to make revisions.
 What do I do?

-We fully understand that at times, revisions need to be made and errors corrected.
+We fully understand that at times revisions need to be made and errors corrected.
 Please email us in the event you need to make changes to your submission and we will open it for editing.
-You will be notified via email when your submission is open, and you will be allowed to make your changes and / or re-upload a new document if necessary.
+You will be notified via email when your submission is open, and you will be allowed to make your changes and/or re-upload a new document if necessary.
+You can also request your story be open for editing within Submittable.
+Both are acceptable.

-Q: Can I get feedback on my work from one of your editors?
+Q: Can I get feedback on my work?

 Q: Do I maintain ownership and first serial rights if my work is accepted for publication?